 After the 2008 debt crisis, banks pulled back in the face of a drastic economic slowdown.
 By June 30, 2019, the number of bank branches in Westchester and Fairfield Counties had declined by 125 from its 2010 peak.

 Source: Federal Deposit Insurance Corporation, Admiral Real Estate

-The past nine years’ closures have returned to the market almost the equivalent of the ½ million plus square feet that the banks expanded into prior to 2010.
+While banks are still actively looking for the best locations – Admiral completed two new bank openings in the last month alone – the past nine years’ net closures have returned to the market almost the equivalent of the ½ million plus square feet of space that the banks expanded into prior to 2010.

 Rebalancing in Retail Leasing